ReneNulschDE/mbapi2020/info.md

 * Please login once in the MercedesME IOS or Android app before you install this component.
 (For North America, the app name is Mercedes Me Connect)

-* Tested Countries: BE, DE, ES, FI, IT, IR, NL, NO, PT, SE, UK
+* Tested Countries: BE, CA, DE, ES, FI, IT, IR, NL, NO, PT, SE, UK, US

-* North America: first release (pre-alpha) and for Cars 2019 or newer
+* North America: For Cars 2019 or newer only

 ### Installation
 * First: This is not a Home Assistant Add-On.
 It's a custom component.